harshmaheshwari001/interview-prep-kit/datastructure/README.md

 * Create a BST using Sorted List or Sorted Array.
 * Calculate lenght of the Tree.
 * Calculate height of the Tree.
+* DFS and BFS Tree properties and Implementation
 ### System Design and Object Oriented Design Problems
 * https://dzone.com/articles/21-object-oriented-and-system-design-problems-to-p
+* Youtube Datastructure Design